kavan-vyas/kavan-vyas/README.md

 ⚡ Fun fact: I worked on a [model](https://www.dagshub.com/Omdena/PhilippinesChapter_EarlyWarningSystemforLandslides/src/MIqbal) that predicts landslides in the Phillipines!

 ## Current Focus
 I'm always working on interesting and fun mathematical projects using Python.
-While I'm still learning and might need help from time to time, I aim to create projects that combine mathematical concepts with creative programming solutions.
+While I'm still learning and might need help from time to time, aiming to create projects that combine mathematical concepts with creative programming solutions.

 ## Connect With Me